qiskit-community/qiskit-machine-learning/SECURITY.md

 https://github.com/qiskit-community/qiskit-machine-learning/security/advisories

+> [!IMPORTANT]
-We kindly ask that you do not open a public GitHub issue about the vulnerability until we have had a chance to investigate and, if confirmed, address it.
+> We kindly ask that you do not open a public GitHub issue about the vulnerability until we have had a chance to investigate and, if confirmed, address it.
 We are committed to working with you to coordinate a public disclosure timeline that allows us to release a fix and inform the users.